What is Dependency Injection?

 }

-The solution is again rule #1: Let It Be Passed to You: pass all the data that the class needs.
+The solution is again Rule #1: Let It Be Passed to You: we pass all the data the class needs.

-So does that mean we pass the path to the log through the constructor, which we then use when creating the Logger object?
+So, does this mean we pass the log path through the constructor, which we then use when creating the Logger

 class NewsletterDistributor